dutch-arrow/TCU-PI/README.md

 # Terrarium Control Unit running in a JVM on a Raspberry Pi 3+

+This application can be configured by the Android App `Terraria`.

 ## The Hardware
 The Raspberry Pi3+ has a Wifi and Bluetooth module for remote communication and a 40-pins GPIO connector with the following connections: